Dobbaq/team5/README.md

 \\Insert code block
 ```

-## Functions
+## Methods

 ### Pacman - get_valid_moves()
-- **Description**: This functions returns all the possible valid moves that PacMan can take given his current location
+- **Description**: This method returns all the possible valid moves that PacMan can take given his current location
 - **Test**: The test places PacMan in a location where the only 3 possible moves
 ### Pacman - move()
-- **Description**: This function randomly chooses a valid move from get_valid_moves() function and moves PacMan to that valid move
+- **Description**: This method randomly chooses a valid move from get_valid_moves() method and moves PacMan to that valid move
 - **Test**: The test checks to see if PacMan moved to a new location by checking the map that there is a type PacMan in the new location that he moved to
 ### Pacman - is_ghost_in_range()
-- **Description**: This function checks to see if there are any ghosts adjacent to PacMan's current location
+- **Description**: This method checks to see if there are any ghosts adjacent to PacMan's current location
-- **Test**: The test first checks to see if a ghost is next to PacMan and returns false and a ghost is then added next to PacMan and is_ghost_in_range() function is called again and returns True since there is a ghost next to PacMan
+- **Test**: The test first checks to see if a ghost is next to PacMan and returns false and a ghost is then added next to PacMan and is_ghost_in_range() method is called again and returns True since there is a ghost next to PacMan
 ### Pacman - consume()
 - **Description**: This method calls the Map class to consume the cookie that Pacman is on.
 If a cookie is not at the same location as Pacman, this method will return null.
 Otherwise, it will return the cookie JComponent consumed.
 - **Test**: This test adds Pacman to a location with a cookie and makes sure the cookie is consumed and returned.
 Then, this test moves Pacman to a location without a cookie and makes sure that consume() returns null.